Blackboard to merge with Anthology, creating massive ed-tech company

 Blackboard was for many years the dominant provider of learning management systems, though competitors such as Instructure (maker of Canvas) and D2L have gained ground and, in the former's case, surpassed it.

 In 2019, Blackboard sold off its Transact unit, one of the businesses it had bought as it sought to expand beyond being a learning management company.
-That led to intensifying speculation that the company could be broken up or sold.
+That led to intensifying speculation that the company could be broken up or sold, as it carried significant debt.

 Milton and Bill Ballhaus, Blackboard's chairman, CEO and president, said the power of the combined company will flow from its ability to bring data from across the student life cycle to bear on student and institutional performance.
 "We're on the cusp of breaking down the data siloes" that often exist between administrative and academic departments on campuses, Ballhaus said.